powerjg/learning_gem5/part2/memoryobject.rst

 ########################

 Now, we need to define classes for our two kinds of ports: the CPU-side and the memory-side ports.
-For this, we will declarte these classes inside the ``SimpleMemobj`` class since no other object will ever use these classes.
+For this, we will declare these classes inside the ``SimpleMemobj`` class since no other object will ever use these classes.

 Let's start with the slave port, or the CPU-side port.
 We are going to inherit from the ``SlavePort`` class.